dylibso/xtp-integration-exercise/README.md

 }
 ```

-Next we need to execute these custom commands.
+Next we need to add the ability to execute these custom commands.
 To do that we must modify `commandHandler`:

 ```javascript